Video

 When choosing a codec, we recommend AV1, as it seems to have the best overall playback support while also having very high compression quality.

 Since AV1 can have very long encoding times, it is often not suitable for streaming.
-In those cases where encoding time matters, we recommend H.264/avc.
+In cases where encoding time matters, we recommend H.264/avc.

 Native viewer native-viewer